-Today’s weather will feature a fair amount of clouds going up, and I can’t rule out a few sprinkles or a light shower:
+Thursday’s weather will feature a fair amount of clouds, and I can’t rule out a few sprinkles or a light shower:

 Highs are generally in the low and middle 60s for much of the region.

-Friday should see temps spike back into the 70-75 degree range, but some of the short range computer models are suggesting clouds hanging around:
+Friday should see temps spike back into the 70- to 75-degree range, but some of the short-range computer models are suggesting clouds hanging around:

-That’s from the Hi-Res NAM, which in turn keeps temps well below my forecast for afternoon highs:
+That’s from the high-res NAM, which in turn keeps temps well below my forecast for afternoon highs:

 That looks a little too cool for my taste, but we will watch to see if the clouds can linger through the afternoon.

-Saturday will see temps rebound deep into the 70s on a gusty southwesterly wind.
-That’s ahead of a strong cold front set to arrive on Sunday.
+Saturday will see highs rebound well into the 70s on a gusty southwesterly wind.
+That’s ahead of a strong cold front set to arrive Sunday.
 This front will have a line of showers and storms along and ahead of it.
-Some of these storms may be strong:
+Some of these storms could be strong:

-This will set the stage for the possibility of patchy frost to settle in by Monday night into Tuesday morning.
-Lows may reach the 30s:
+This will set the stage for the possibility of patchy frost to settle in by Monday night and Tuesday morning.
+Lows could reach the 30s:

-Temps stay seasonal for much of next week, with another front moving our way later in the week into the following weekend.
+Temps stay seasonal for much of next week, with another front moving our way later in the week and the following weekend.

-The last 10 days of October could see a significant cold air outbreak into the eastern half of the country.
+The last 10 days of October could see a significant cold air outbreak in the eastern half of the country.

 Have a great Thursday and take care.